"Circus is a form of Art, an Education, and a Profession"

 These young people are selected through auditions or noticed during the recreational training courses for their physical aptitude, motivation, charisma and general behaviour.
 They must all follow at least eight hours of coaching a week.
-Some will go on after their training into the circus school's professional training programme or that of another professional circus school that is a member of the FEDEC.
+Some of tem will go onto professional level circus schools.

 This course is designed for students who have finished mandatory school and who want to continue their studies while practising circus arts in a semi-professional way, in order to participate in the various festivals and performances that take place in Switzerland or abroad.
 This training requires twelve hours of coaching a week.
 It can only work if there is close collaboration between the interested parties (parents, instructors and school management) in order to obtain the necessary dispensation for the hours of coaching.
 It enables students to attain a strong physical level, wide experience in practising circus arts and a qualification in circus arts instruction issued by Zôfy Circus School and perhaps the schools involved.